NewsLocal News

 A spokesperson for TPD confirmed the non-existence of the footage with 2 News Oklahoma.

-The spokesperson says a body cam is triggered when officers pull their pistol out of its holster.
-In this instance, officers used a rifle, meaning they would’ve had to manually turn it on.
-As for the dashcam, those are automatically triggered when the lights and sirens come on.
-Those weren’t on, so officers would have had to manually turn that on as well.
-Because neither of those things happened, there is no video footage from TPD of the incident.
+In this instance, officers used a rifle, meaning they would’ve had to manually activate the camera.
+As for the dashcam, it automatically activates when the lights and sirens come on.
+Those weren’t used, so officers would have had to manually turn that on as well.

 “We’re strong women.
 We will fight until something’s changed for everybody else.
 I don’t want any other mother to live the life I’m living now,” Tyler said.